TheCamoc/esp-helpers-lib/README.md

 # ESP Tools
+## Compatibility
+Compatible with ESP8266 and ESP32 using Arduino and PlatformIO

 ## Current Features
-- Add Website for configuring String options.
+- A Website for configuring String options.
 Configuration will automatically be saved using LittleFS and persist restarts.
+- Wifi Management

 ## Planned Features
-- Wifi Management
 - Setup of OTA Updates via the HTTP Server

 ## Example Usage